willyvaessen/100DaysofCode/README.md

 Today was the last day in Rotterdam, so not much time to code until we got home.
 In the early hours of today I made a start with the Registration form on FreeCodeCamp, and I finished that when we got back home.
+I made an archive of my current (online version) website to work from there.
+The language toggler does seem to work as intended now, so I'll keep it the way it is.
+Tomorrow I want to build a sort of credits-page, to explain how my website is built, and what resources I have used.